pact-foundation/pact-workshop-Maven-Springboot-JUnit5/README.md

     1.1) status: expected status of 401 but was 200
 ```

-Now with the most recently added interactions where we are expecting a response of 401 when no authorization header is sent,
+Now with the most recently added interactions where we are expecting a response of 401, but the provider is not handling
-we are getting 200...
+any authentication, so we are getting 200...

 Move on to [step 9](https://github.com/pact-foundation/pact-workshop-Maven-Springboot-JUnit5/tree/step9#step-9---implement-authorisation-on-the-provider)*